gioleppe/gioleppe.github.io/content/posts/faster-please/index.md

 ---
 title: "Faster, please!
-(Or, how I reverse engineered an app to cater for my needs)"
+(Or, how I reverse engineered an app to cater to my needs)"
 date: 2025-04-27T23:20:50Z
 draft: false
 cover: